• Skip to main content

 A business cycle may be defined as a period of prosperity followed by a period of depression.

-It is not surprising that the economic process should be irregular, trade being good at some time and bad of others.
+It is not surprising that the economic process should be irregular, with trade being good at some times and bad at others.

 We can say that the business cycles are an alternative expansion and contraction in overall business activity.

-There are phases or stages of business cycle with diagram has given under:
+There are phases or stages of the business cycle with the diagram given under:

 1. Depression

-Under this one of the stages of a business cycle.
+This is one of the phases of a business cycle.
 Under this stage business activity in an economy is far below normal.

 All Construction activities come to a complete standstill during the depression.